nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

   * A first update to 10 ms connection interval.
   * A second update to 1 ms connection interval.

+DRGN-10305: Scan window is limited to 16 seconds
+  If the scanner is configured with a scan window larger than 16 seconds, the scanner will truncate the scan window to 16 seconds.

 DRGN-8569: SEVONPEND flag must not be modified Applications must not modify the SEVONPEND flag in the SCR register when running in priority levels higher than 6 (priority level numerical values lower than 6), as this can lead to undefined behavior.

 DRGN-6362: Synthesized low frequency clock source not tested Synthesized low frequency clock source is not tested or intended for use with the SoftDevice Controller.

+DRGN-12259: HCI Receiver and Transmitter Test commands not available The HCI Receiver and Transmitter Test commands are not available.

+  **Workaround:** To perform a radio test, use a DTM application:

+  * For nRF52, use the DTM application in the nRF5 SDK.
+  * For nRF53, use :ref:`direct_test_mode`.

 DRGN-15989: In some cases, the SDC can connect to the peer it is already connected to To prevent this, the application can remove the already connected peer from the Filter Accept List, or from the Resolving List, or not use that peer's address in Create Connection command.